dylaan1/options/README.md

 (≈0.203 ms per trial) using the optimized loop structure.
 Treat per-trial latencies above **0.25 ms** as a regression warning and re-run the benchmark script to confirm.

+## Testing

+The optional scientific stack tests are decorated with the `mathstack` marker.
+They exercise the full NumPy/Pandas/Black–Scholes pipeline and are skipped automatically if those dependencies are unavailable.

+- Run only these tests with `pytest -m mathstack` after installing the scientific stack.
+- Skip them explicitly (even when the dependencies are present) with `pytest -m "not mathstack"`.